Successfully investing in Bulgaria

 What challenges do German companies face during their business ventures into Bulgaria?

-The lack of qualified workforce for the economy is one of the biggest challenges for companies in Bulgaria.
-However, employers have found a number of solutions to this problem, such as expanding in-house training, focusing on increasing digitalisation, raising wages above the market average and increasing cooperation with educational institutions.
+While Bulgaria has a well-educated workforce, there is increasing competition for qualified professionals, especially in IT and engineering sectors.
+However, employers have found a number of solutions for this challenge, such as expanding in-house training, focusing on increasing digitalisation, and increasing cooperation with educational institutions.

 In your opinion, how will Bulgaria develop?